-To identify a single I/O we need for port and pad identifier or otherwise the line identifier only.
+To identify a single I/O we need a port and pad identifier or otherwise a line identifier.
 Each identification method has its own set of functions.

-As final note, If you are not used to bit-masking I suggest you to read Registers and bit masks.
+From here and out we will often rely on bit-wise operators to do bit-masking.
+If you are not used to these king of operators I suggest you to read Registers and bit masks.

 Board level initialisations

-At this point it should be clear that each pad must be properly configured previous being used.
-The configuration for each Pad generally depends on our application but in certain cases it is bonded by the board schematic.
+Each pad must be properly configured before being used.
+The configuration for each Pad generally depends on our application but in certain cases it is bonded by the board schematics.
 As example, let us consider the schematic in Fig.7: this figure represent a schematic from the STM32F3 Discovery User Manual.

-Here it is possible to see that coloured LEDs are connected to pads from PE8 to PE15.
-Well, if we want to use these LEDs, these pads must be configured as Output Push-Pull with no Pull-up/Pull-down resistor.
+Here it is possible to see that coloured LEDs are connected to pads from PE8 to PE15 and to use them these pads must be configured as Output Push-Pull with no Pull-up/Pull-down resistor.

-Similarly, the pad PA0 is connected to the User Button and to use it we need to configure this pin as input floating.
+Similarly, the pad PA0 is connected to the User Button (already provided or Pull down resistor and de-bouncing circuitry) and to use it we need to configure this pin as input floating.
 In this schematic are also visible a couple of MEMS which requires other pin configurations.

 Well, we don’t have to worry too much about these configuration because when the PAL driver is initialised it programs all the GPIO according to a series of configuration which are stored in a header file named board.h.
 Each board has is own board header file.
 For ease of use, the board file are linked into the project into the linked folder named board.